SEND Local Offer

 - If a child is Looked After (LAC) and also has a SEND, they can speak to the designated officer for LAC (The Headteacher) and/or give their views in meetings with education, health and social care providers.

 Staff at Colville are trained to support all children.
 Training opportunities within and outside school enable all staff to have a thorough understanding of how children learn, including how to best support their needs.
 For staff working directly with pupils with more complex needs, training is provided by specialist providers to ensure intervention is well matched to individual children.
 The school works continually alongside all professionals involved to maintain consistency and good practice around your child’s learning.

 - Every class has additional adults and this can make differentiation (matching work to children’s needs) more effective.

 - A carefully planned curriculum that enables children to make progress according to their own knowledge/skill.

-- We regularly review the practise/learning relating to individual children and groups.
+- We regularly review the practice/learning relating to individual children and groups.